georgedorn/clojure-osb-2016/installation/os-x.md

 ## git

-Once Homebrew is installed, you can install git by running
+Once Homebrew is installed, you can install [git](https://git-scm.com/), the version control system, by running

 ```shell
 $ brew update